empa-scientific-it/cleedpy/docs/cleed_manual_gfm.md

 #### Normalisation of R factors

-The final modification of the general definition of a metric to generate a suitable $R$ factor is introducing normalisation.
-In order to put meaning to the absolute values of $R$ factors, we add condition (ib) as follows:
+The final modification of the general definition of a metric to generate a suitable $`R`$ factor is introducing normalisation.
+In order to put meaning to the absolute values of $`R`$ factors, we add condition (ib) as follows:
 ``` math
 \begin{equation}
 \begin{array}{cl}